metaforx/djangocms-rest/README.md

 ## FAQ

-### Are there js packages for drop-in support of frontend editing in the javascript framework of my choice?
+### Are there JavaScript packages for drop-in support of frontend editing in the JavaScript framework of my choice?

 The good news first: django CMS headless mode is fully backend supported and works independently of the javascript framework.
 It is fully compatible with the javascript framework of your choosing.